 Hong Kong - 10 April

 It’s always a joy to spot at location Hong Kong.
 A large variety of airlines and aircraft types and lots of cargo.
 There are several spots around the island, we stayed in the two best stops.
 The aircraft maintenance area and the Skydeck on the HKIA tower.

-To reach this place spot, drive with your car to the end of South Perimeter Road, or go by public transport.
+To reach this location spot, drive with your car to the end of South Perimeter Road, or go by public transport.
 Start at Tung Chung MTR Station.
 This is the same station when using the Tung Chung cable car to visit the giant Buddha at the Po Lin Monastery in Ngong Ping.
 By the way: The cable car gives an aerial view over the cargo ramps.
 From the bus station take the S52 bus to the maintenance area.
 Get out at the terminus beside HAECO building.
 The spot is ideal for landings on 07L and R. You need lots off mm’s.
 After three PM the sun is against you and you can better move to the Skydeck.

 Views from the location cable car.

 More on Hong Kong, from the Skydeck , in our next part.
 Also shots from Macau, Guangzhou, Guilin and Beijing.